 Antipsychotic agents may affect libido and may produce difficulty in achieving and maintaining erection.
 Inability to reach orgasm or ejaculation and retrograde ejaculation have been reported.
 Antipsychotics also may cause amenorrhea, lactation, hirsutism, and gynecomastia.

 Weight gain may be more liable to occur with any antipsychotic drug which causes hypersomnia and lethargy.
 Studies suggest that many antipsychotic drugs taken during pregnancy do not result in fetal abnormalities.
 Because these agents reach the fetal circulation, they may affect the newborn, thus producing postnatal depression and also dystonic symptoms.

 The older (tricyclic) antidepressants often worsen schizoaffective disorder.
 However, the newer (serotonergic) antidepressants (e.g., fluoxetine, trazodone) have dramatically benefited many apathetic or depressed schizoaffective patients.

 Benzodiazepines (e.g., lorazepam, clonazepam) often can dramatically reduce the agitation and anxiety of schizoaffective patients.
 This is often especially true for those suffering from catatonic excitement or stupor.
 Clonazepam also is an effective treatment for akathisia.

-Development of a Neuroleptic Malignant Syndrome is an absolute contraindiction to the use of antipsychotic drugs.
+Development of a neuroleptic malignant syndrome is an absolute contraindication to the use of antipsychotic drugs.
 Likewise, development of severe tardive dyskinesia is a contraindication to the use of all antipsychotic drugs, except clozapine (Clozaril) and reserpine.

 If the patient does not respond to antipsychotic treatment alone, lithium may be added for 2 to 3 months on a trial basis.
 Combined lithium-antipsychotic drug therapy is helpful in a significant percentage of patients.